-Hormones are chemical messengers that carry information from the endocrine glands through the bloodstream.
-The endocrine system makes many hormones (such as growth hormone, sex hormones, adrenal and thyroid hormones) that maintain specific bodily functions.
+Hormones are chemical messengers that carry information from the endocrine glands through the bloodstream to the body's cells.
+The endocrine system makes many hormones (such as growth hormone, sex hormones, adrenal and thyroid hormones) that work together to maintain specific bodily functions.